 Psyllium husk is a low FODMAP binder which is very helpful in gluten free baking.
 It absorbs a lot of liquid, which ensures your baked goods aren’t dry.
 Monash doesn’t have an entry for psyllium husk in their app, but regularly site it as a low fermenting fibre.

 Tapioca flour and cassava flour have mild binding qualities in low FODMAP baking.
-Tapioca flour is low FODMAP in 100g serves.
+Both flours are low FODMAP in 100g serves.
 Monash doesn’t provide an upper limit.
-Cassava flour doesn’t have an entry in the Monash app, but whole cassava is low FODMAP in 75g serves or approximately 1/2 cup diced.

 Bananas have a low FODMAP threshold and can be good for binding, particularly in vegan baking.
 There is a bit of nuance, so this post here for FODMAP thresholds for different bananas.